Pillar guide · 14 min read

 Text-to-speech

-ElevenLabs for brand-custom voices; OpenAI TTS or Cartesia Sonic for very low-latency use cases.
+ElevenLabs for brand-custom voices.
+OpenAI TTS or Cartesia Sonic for very low-latency use cases.
 Voice selection is tuned to the industry and brand during discovery.

 Knowledge and retrieval

 A RAG layer over the business's documented FAQs, service catalog, hours, and policies.
-Usually Pinecone or pgvector for storage, with a lightweight retrieval pipeline that keeps the agent grounded in real business facts instead of model hallucinations.
+Usually Pinecone or pgvector for storage, with a lightweight retrieval pipeline that keeps the agent grounded in real business facts instead of model guesses.

 Integration layer

-n8n for workflow orchestration — booking confirmations, CRM updates, SMS follow-ups, internal notifications.
+n8n for workflow orchestration: booking confirmations, CRM updates, SMS follow-ups, internal notifications.
 This is where the AI stops being a phone agent and starts being part of the business operating system.
 See our AI adoption guide for how automation layers stack in a broader adoption plan.

 Monitoring and quality

-Rollout plan: the 2–4 week timeline
+Rollout plan: the 2 to 4 week timeline

 Week 1: Discovery

-Week 2–3: Build
+Week 2 to 3: Build

 Week 4: Pilot and cutover

-What it actually costs to run
+What it costs to run

-Telephony (SIP, numbers) $20–$60 Twilio or Vonage, per-minute inbound
+Telephony (SIP, numbers) Twilio or Vonage, billed per inbound minute

 The 5 most common failure modes